-Always looking for drama
+Another toxic trait is always looking for drama

 There are liars, manipulators, Negative Nancies, and Pessimistic Pauls, but then there are the Drama Llamas!

 When you think about your friend group, does there always seem to be someone who has to stir the pot?

 It might be time to remind yourself or your friends that people don’t want to get sucked into the drama regularly.

 Using emotional blackmail or guilt against someone

 It isn’t a poor outlook; it isn’t a harmless white lie, and it’s not a quest to get some endorphins; it is hurtful.

-Please don’t do this to other people, and if you have found yourself leaning toward this behavior, it isn’t too late to rein it back in!
+Please don’t do this to other people; if you have found yourself leaning toward this behavior, it isn’t too late to rein it back in!